-Lessons learned about the RSTL evaluation include the following:
+Lessons learned in the first year of the evaluation of the RSTL program include the following:

 - Involvement of stakeholders in the development of an evaluation plan increased overall support for the program and ensured the inclusion of multiple perspectives and priorities. - There is a benefit to having internal evaluation capacity as well as partnering with external evaluators. - To increase accessibility of data and findings, employ multiple approaches to disseminate information which are tailored to each audience.
-Examples in our evaluation plan include: - An annual "dashboard report": This is a concise, graphic heavy report that focuses on high-level outputs and outcomes and is intended for RSTL Board Members and partners. - Summaries and briefs: Targeted written summaries of findings from certain data sources (e.g., participant survey or focus group summaries) for RSTL staff, Board Members, and partners. - Comprehensive evaluation report: These annual reports include key findings and recommendations utilizing all evaluation data sources and are intended for internal and external audiences. - Marketing materials: Brochures describing the program's benefits, and service region.
+Examples in our evaluation plan include: - An annual "dashboard report": This is a concise, graphic heavy report that focuses on high-level outputs and outcomes and is intended for RSTL Board Members and partners. - > Summaries and briefs: Targeted written summaries of findings from certain data sources (e.g., participant survey or focus group summaries) for RSTL staff, Board Members, and partners. - Comprehensive evaluation report: These annual reports include findings and recommendations utilizing all evaluation data sources and are intended for internal and external audiences. - Marketing materials: Brochures describing the program's benefits, and service region.
 These materials are intended for potential participants.